 - Each classroom will have a selection of books in their classroom which is directly linked with the class topic.
 This offers opportunities for the children to apply their reading skills across the curriculum.

 By the time children leave Langford they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry and participate in discussions about books including evaluating an author’s use of language and the impact this can have on the reader.

-The direct teaching of reading at Langford starts with phonics - at Langford we follow the Letters and Sounds phonics programme which is complimented by phonics play.
+The direct teaching of reading at Langford starts with phonics - at Langford we follow the Sounds-Write phonics programme.
 As part of this, children have a daily phonics session in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the six detailed phases, learning and developing their phonics sounds and knowledge.

 At Langford we directly teach reading comprehension.
 This starts alongside the teaching of phonics and as the children become fluent at decoding words, we teach daily comprehension lessons.
 As a research informed school, we have created our own unique reading journey for the teaching of comprehension.
 Our approach focuses on the development of background knowledge to aid comprehension as a number of studies have shown that people understanding what they read much better if they already have some background knowledge about the subject (Willingham, D. 2009).
 Our journey starts with building background knowledge; then moves on to the development of vocabulary and incorporates the teaching of the reading domains as outlined in the national curriculum.
 Our learning journey can be found here.

 Help Your Child With Reading

 We have put together lists what we consider to be age-appropriate texts for your children.

 Upper KS2 (Year 5 and Year 6)